List of Staten Island Railway stations: Disused and former stations

-The majority of former stations are located on the North Shore Branch and South Beach Branch, which were closed to passenger service at midnight on Tuesday, March 31, 1953.
+The majority of former stations are located in the middle of the Main Line between the Tottenville neighborhood and Charleston neighborhoods.
+The Atlantic and Nassau stations were replaced by the new Arthur Kill station that opened in January 2017; both stations were in poor condition was led their demolition four months after Arthur Kill opened.
+The North Shore Branch and South Beach Branch, which were closed to passenger service at midnight on Tuesday, March 31, 1953.
 A small western portion of the North Shore Branch that is disconnected to the Main Line is used for freight service, and a smaller eastern portion of the same branch provided seasonal service to the Richmond County Bank Ballpark station from 2001 to 2009.
 Restoration is being discussed along this mostly abandoned 6.1 mi line as part of the Staten Island light rail plan.
 The South Beach Branch was abandoned and demolished except for a remaining stanchion on St. John's Avenue and the Robin Road Trestle.
 This 4.1 mi line diverged from the Main Line south of the Clifton station and lay to the east of the Main Line.